 Semi-supervised learning is a machine learning approach combining a small amount of labeled data with many unlabeled data for training models.
 This technique is beneficial when labeled data is limited but unlabeled data is abundant [65][74].
 The goal is to use labeled data to guide the learning process while leveraging unlabeled data to enhance the model's generalizability.
-The model initially trains on the labeled data to develop a basic understanding of the task and then uses its knowledge to predict the unlabeled data [67][72][75].
+The model initially trains on the labeled data to develop a basic understanding of the task and then uses its knowledge to predict the unlabeled data.
+As the model refines these predictions, it continuously updates and improves its knowledge of labeled and unlabeled data [67][72][75].
 This approach bridges the gap between supervised and unsupervised learning by using unlabeled data to boost learning accuracy and efficiency.
-By taking advantage of the available unlabeled data, semi-supervised learning reduces the need for fully labeled data is scarce but unlabeled data is abundant [65].
+By taking advantage of the available unlabeled data, semi-supervised learning reduces the need for fully labeled datasets, which can be expensive and time-consuming.
+It offers a practical solution for real-world challenges where labeled data is scarce but unlabeled data is abundant [65].
 Generative models, graph-based models, Gaussian Mixture Models (GMM), Hidden Markov Models (HMM), Label Propagation, Graph Convolutional Networks (GCNs), k-means clustering, and hierarchical clustering are the various algorithms employed in semi-supervised learning [65].